Did Hasso Plattner and His PhD Students Invent HANA?

 “Back on the offensive, I asked, “What if we assume the database always has zero response time, what would an ERP system look like?
 This was a proper research question, and the academic work could begin.”

 First, why is this the proper research question?
-Who out in SAP’s client base was asking for a zero response time database for ERP?
+Who in SAP’s client base asked for a zero response time database for ERP?
 I ask because I know that SAP customers have been asking for many things, better customer support, better maturity before releasing products, lower costs, etc..Why weren’t those things the proper research question?
 Second, who cares?
 ERP systems don’t require zero response time.
-ERP systems record transactions and they do it quite quickly already.
+ERP systems record transactions, and they do it quite quickly already.
 ERP systems can run into issues when processing—for instance, performing a procedure like MRP.

-The Importance of a Zero Response Time Database?
+What is the Importance of a Zero Response Time database?

 “But how about some experimental work?
 Shouldn’t we check for a database that could come close to this ideal?
 Was this, in the end, possible at all?
 This is the wonderful part of doing research at a university.
 At SAP, ideas such as zero response time database would not have been widely accepted.
 At a university you can dream, at least for a while.
 As long as you can produce meaningful papers, things are basically alright.”